rayliverified/CustomImagePicker/README.md

 repositories {
     maven { url 'https://jitpack.io' }
 }
-compile 'com.github.searchy2:CustomRecentImages:latest-version'
+compile 'com.github.searchy2:CustomImagePicker:latest-version'
 ```
 # Usage

 ### Code

-Custom Recent Images uses a Dialog popup to display the image gallery.
+Custom Image Picker uses a Dialog popup to display the image gallery.
 Copy the following code into your project and you will have a working image picker.
 It's that simple!

 First, initialize the bottom sheet layout of our image picker gallery and create the popup dialogue.